redhat-beyond/AcadeMe/contributing.md

 We use GitHub [issues](https://github.com/redhat-beyond/AcadeMe/issues) to track public bugs.
 Report a bug by opening a new issue; it's that easy!
 Great Bug Reports tend to have:

-- A quick summary and/or background
+- A quick summary and/or background.
-- Steps to reproduce
+- Steps to reproduce.
 - Be specific!
 - Give sample code if you can.
-- What actually happens
+- What actually happens.
+- Make it visual - use photos and screenshots if you can.

 People love thorough bug reports.
 I'm not even kidding.